-The UNICEF logo demonstrates the care and protection of all children and mothers around the globe.
+The UNICEF logo symbolizes care and protection for all children and mothers around the globe.
 “All babies on the planet should be surrounded by love and live in a safe world,” the emblem states.
 The organization promises to do everything possible for this.

 Meaning and History

 The individual logo of an international organization was officially approved in 1985.
-It reflects the noble cause of the company.
-Therefore it consists of two thematic parts: a graphic sign and a text.
+It reflects the company’s noble cause.
+Therefore, it consists of two thematic parts: a graphic sign and a text.

-Mother and baby are a symbol of motherhood and an inextricable unity between them.
+Mother and baby symbolize motherhood and the inextricable unity between them.
 A woman holds a child in her arms, lifting it high above her head.
 The olive wreath has two meanings.
-The first is the distinctive sign that was awarded in ancient Greece as a prize for a victory.
+The first is the distinctive sign awarded in ancient Greece as a prize for victory.
 The second is the symbol of peace that has come down to us from the Bible.

 What is UNICEF?